BET Style

 BET Style is an entertainment show, much like syndicated Entertainment Tonight, that focuses on African Americans in the entertainment industry.
-It aired from 2004 to 2006 on Black Entertainment Television at 7:30e-p/6:30c on Thursdays.
+It aired from 2004 to 2006 on BET at 7:30e-p/6:30c on Thursdays.
 Its hosts were usually Big Tigger and Melyssa Ford.
 Its last episode was on July 6, 2006.
-It was replaced by The Black Carpet, a show covering similar material in a new style.
+It was replaced by The Black Carpet, a show covering similar material in a new format.